Juan Fernández (missionary): Conversion

 A fateful event changed his life forever when a friend invited him to visit a church to "hear some excellent music".
 Instead, Fernández listened to a fiery sermon by the Jesuit priest, Francisco Estrada, on the Passion of Christ.
 Schurhammer describes the scene as being attended by some two hundred of the city’s most prominent men, and, "[w]hen it was ended, the lights were extinguished and the men in the church began to scourge themselves".
 The ceremony so affected Fernández, that soon thereafter he aspired to religious life and before too long he asked to be admitted to the Society of Jesus, only not as a priest, but as a temporal coadjutor or a lay brother in 1547.

-In a January 20, 1548, letter written from Cochin to Simon Rodrigues, Francis Xavier asked that more priests be sent to India and at the same time, described the physical and personal attributes necessary for missionary life in the Far East, writing, "I also earnestly beseech you for the love and service of God our Lord that when you arrange for the sending of some of the Society who are not preachers to these regions of India to convert the infidels, they be persons who have been well tried in the Society and have had many experiences in gaining victories over themselves during the course of some years, and that they not be of poor health, since the labors in India require physical strength, even though spiritual strength is more important."
+In a letter of 20 January 1548, written from Cochin to Simon Rodrigues, Francis Xavier asked that more priests be sent to India and at the same time, described the physical and personal attributes necessary for missionary life in the Far East, writing, "I also earnestly beseech you for the love and service of God our Lord that when you arrange for the sending of some of the Society who are not preachers to these regions of India to convert the infidels, they be persons who have been well tried in the Society and have had many experiences in gaining victories over themselves during the course of some years, and that they not be of poor health, since the labors in India require physical strength, even though spiritual strength is more important."

-Simon Rodrigues must have concluded that the young brother was well suited for missionary work because, on September 3, 1548, Brother Fernández arrived in Goa (the capital of the Portuguese India) from Portugal aboard the São Pedro in the company of several of his Jesuit brethren.
+Simon Rodrigues must have concluded that the young brother was well suited for missionary work because, on 3 September 1548, Brother Fernández arrived in Goa (the capital of the Portuguese India) from Portugal.
+He had travelled aboard the São Pedro in the company of several of his Jesuit brethren.